 Legislative Acts related to air

-- The Air (Prevention and Control of Pollution) Act, 1981. provided for prevention, control, and abatement of air pollution and the establishment of Boards at the Central and State levels.
+The Air (Prevention and Control of Pollution) Act, 1981. provided for the prevention, control, and abatement of air pollution and the establishment of Boards at the Central and State levels.

 The Air (Prevention and Control of Pollution) Amendment Act 1987, empowers the central and state pollution control boards to meet with grave emergencies of air pollution.

 - The Water Prevention and Control of Pollution Act of 1974 and amendment in 1988- the Act has been enacted to provide for the prevention and control of water pollution and to maintain or restore the wholesomeness of water in the country

 - The Water (Prevention and Control of Pollution) Cess Act of 1977- The Act provided for the levy and collection of a cess on water consumed by persons operating and carrying on certain types of industrial activities.